communitiesuk/scrolly-data-story-template/README.md

 # Scrollytelling Data Story Template

-A component-based scrollytelling template made with Svelte. ([View demo](https://onsvisual.github.io/svelte-scrolly)).
+A component-based scrollytelling template made with Svelte.

 We have adapted code produced by the ONS for use in DLUHC.